wleddy/bikematch/README.md

 # SABA #BikeMatch

-This is currently a simple set of contact forms to help us match bike donors to bike recipients.
+This is primarily a simple set of contact forms to help us match bike donors to bike recipients.

+You can use it just like that and deal with the responses off line as you see fit.

+I have also added the ability to record information about the bikes and who gave and got them.
+Don't yet know if this is going to be useful to anyone, but it's there in a preliminary sort of way.

+You need to log in to see the Bike and "Folks" menu options to manage the records.

 ## Installation